 Since 1972 the Crystal River Environmental Protection Association (CVEPA) has been fighting for the water, land, air, and rural and wilderness culture of the Crystal River Valley.
 Although we are a small, volunteer organization with no paid staff, we have an impressive history of fighting to protect the incredible environment surrounding us.
 CVEPA stopped the development of an alpine ski area above Marble, helped to oversee the reclamation of a major coal mine, helped prevent a proposed dam from destroying the upper Crystal River Valley, and continuously works to ensure public access to public lands around the valley.
-Check out our Projects page to learn more.

 We hope your mission matches ours.
 Dues start at $20 per year.
-Visit our Contact Us page and complete the New Membership Form.
-We'd be happy to have you join us!
+Visit our Support CVEPA page and complete the New Membership Form and/or sign-up for our Newsletter.